Signs of Autism Spectrum Disorder in Children:

 Preschool Signs (3-5 years)

-• Not pretending they’re someone else (like a superhero, fireman, teacher).
+- Not engaging in pretend play themes (like a superhero, fireman, or teacher).

 School-Age Signs (6-12 years)